Jack and the Beanstalk (1952 film): Cast

-Mel Blanc provides the voices of the woodland animals of the Giant's land.
+Mel Blanc provides the voices of the woodland animals of the giant's land.

 Production

+Lou Costello conceived of the idea for Jack and the Beanstalk in order to appeal to children and also to shed a common criticism that he and Bud Abbott had been repeatedly regurgitating stale comedy routines.
+The story had been brought to the screen as a feature film only once before, as a silent film in 1917.
+Abbott and Costello researched the fairy tale and discovered at least five separate versions in circulation, which provided them with expanded opportunities for story ideas.

 When Universal-International refused to finance the color photography of the film, Abbott and Costello, whose contract allowed them one independent film per year, produced the film through Costello's company, Exclusive Productions.
-Abbott's company, Woodley Productions, produced a second color film, Abbott and Costello Meet Captain Kidd, in 1952.
-Warner Bros. distributed both films but did not provide financing or production services.
+Warner Bros. distributed the film but did not provide financing or production services.

 Jack and the Beanstalk was filmed from July 9 through August 2, 1951 at Hal Roach Studios using sets from Joan of Arc (1948).

+Before the film's release, Abbott and Costello excised more than 26 minutes, a total of $50,000 worth of production.
+Some sequences were cut because the team had inadvertently reverted to some tired old lines and gags.

 As with The Wizard of Oz, the film's opening and closing segments are presented in sepia tone, although many DVD releases present the sequences in black-and-white.
-The main portion of the film was filmed in Eastmancolor and presented in the SuperCineColor process (Eastmancolor in subsequent releases).
+The main portion of the film was filmed in Eastmancolor and presented in the SuperCinecolor process.

-Soundtrack
+Music

 Songs written by Lester Lee and Bob Russell: